-The Fire Rescue department shall establish a fair and equitable basis for making overtime assignments.
+4 The Fire Rescue department shall establish a fair and equitable basis for making overtime assignments.
 In an effort to achieve this goal, the Department will utilize Telestaff to offer overtime assignments and maintain the Department's schedule.

-District 5 will outbound vacancies for the next twenty-eight (28) days on a daily basis.
-This will occur only between the hours of 0900-2200.
+Vacancies will be outbounded for the next twenty-eight (28) days on a daily basis between the hours of 0900-2200.
 Telestaff maintains a seniority list for the department.
-This list will be the only one used for scheduling purposes.
-This list is available to all employees by using the pick list option.
-The Deputy Chief is the only person that can approve an employee to work overtime outside of this agreement in a lower classification.
+The Deputy Chief or their designee can approve an employee to work overtime outside of this agreement in a lower classification.
 This does not apply to Special Events where personnel are scheduled by medical qualifications and not classifications.
-Shift vacancies shall be filled by the assignment of staffing personnel and/or shift promotional list and the out of class list.
-The promotional list shall be used first, and no member shall be required to work in an out of class position if they are on the out of class list.
+Shift vacancies shall be filled by the assignment of staffing personnel and/or shift promotional eligibility list and the out of class list.
+The promotional eligibility list shall be used first, and no member shall be required to work in an out of class position if they are on the out of class list.
 However, in the event that a vacancy results in the assignment of overtime, the overtime assignment will be offered in the classification which the original vacancy occurred.
-If the original vacancy is not filled within the classification then the overtime will be offered to personnel currently on the promotional list for the classification, (out of class overtime), then the out of class list.
+If the original vacancy is not filled within the classification then the overtime will be offered to personnel currently on the promotional eligibility list for the classification, (out of class overtime), then the out of class list.
 If the original vacancy is not filled with OC/OT the overtime assignment will then follow the mandatory overtime section.
 In an effort to limit the number of Mandatory overtime assignments, if Mandatory overtime is going to occur, then a reasonable attempt shall be made to fill the vacancy with an Out-of-class assignment while filling the lower classification with overtime.
 At no time will Mandatory overtime be used to fill the lower classification.
 If the vacancy cannot be filled in this manner, then the Mandatory assignment shall be filled in the original classification.

-Telestaff maintains a total number of overtime hours worked by each employee, known as "buckets."
+"buckets."
 These hours are cumulative for the current calendar year.
 The cumulative hours are used to determine the sort order for working opportunities.
-The buckets will "empty", or reset at 00:00 hrs on January 1st of each year.
+The buckets will "empty", or reset at 00:00 hours on January 1st of each year.
 Overtime will be offered only to the classification in which the vacancy occurred, with the exception of out of class assignments.
 Voluntary overtime will be offered based on a list that is generated by Telestaff each time a vacancy is to be filled.
 This list in then sorted by the Voluntary OT bucket hours (Ascending) and the Seniority (if the bucket numbers are equal).
 As employees accept overtime positions, the hours of the vacancy will be added to their buckets, which will move them down on the list.
-In the event an overtime assignment is canceled, the employee with the most overtime bucket hours on the affected day shall be canceled for the affected classification in which the overtime was accepted.
+In the event an overtime assignment is canceled, any out of class OT will be canceled first, followed by the employee with the most overtime bucket hours on the affected day shall be canceled for the affected classification in which the overtime was accepted.
 Employees who promote/transfer to a different position will carry over their voluntary overtime hours to their new position.
 Newly hired employees in Telestaff will initially receive hours in their voluntary overtime bucket equal to the person already in the classification with the highest number of hours plus one hour.
+Newly hired/promoted/transferred employees in Telestaff will receive occurrences in their mandatory overtime bucket equal to the average occurrences of the current employees in the entering classification minus one occurrence.
+Firefighter trainee level employees are not eligible to fill operational vacancies in any overtime status.
 The following list will be used to fill vacant positions: